Skip to content

 Clear Site Cache

 1. Begin by logging into your website's WordPress dashboard.
-The address to log-in to the WordPress site is usually: http://thisismyaddress.gsu.edu/wp-admin.
+The address to log in to the WordPress site is usually: http://thisismyaddress.gsu.edu/wp-admin.

 2. Enter your username and password.

-4. In this tab, you have the option Clear Page Cache.
+4. In this tab, you have the option to Clear Page Cache.
 This option clears the page's cache.

 On the page that appears, click on the button that says "CLEAR CACHE."
 This will clear the entire site's cache.